Akio6265/assignment-FSD-backend/README.md

 | Parameter | Type     | Description                |
 | :-------- | :------- | :------------------------- |
 | null | null |  |
-- This api ` returns json ({ userLogs: logs, name:username }`  userLogs is an arry of the logs of the user, it extracts the userID from the data given by authentication (middleware we will discuss shortly)
+- This api ` returns json ({ userLogs: logs, name:username }`  userLogs is an array of the logs of the user, it extracts the userID from the data given by authentication (middleware we will discuss shortly)

 ## qrImage
 Get request